ArrienBidmead/ClickMaster3000/README.md

 1. Arm the clicker by pressing the power button.
 2. Set the CPS (clicks per second) to what you want.
 3. Toggle “Capslock” to engage/ disengage clicker.

-# Developer Stuff

-## TODO

-- Optimise so that buttons won't get polled if mouse isn't over window.

-## Suggestions

-- Make buttons array a binary tree so I can automatically optimise not updating buttons if parent button isn't being hovered over